Create the Perfect Interior Design Mood Board in 8 Easy Steps

 It can be tough for a design professional to communicate design ideas because interior design choices are quite personal.
 Using a mood board in interior design is one way to address this challenge.
 Interior designers and stylists have always counted on mood boards to creatively display their ideas to clients.

-I am going to tell you how to create the perfect interior design mood board in eight easy steps.
+I am going to show you how to create the perfect interior design mood board in eight easy steps.
 Keep in mind, this is a creative process and not necessarily linear.
-You may have to go back and forth between steps to fine tune your ideas.
+You may have to go back and forth between steps to fine-tune your ideas.

 1. Determine the Direction For Your Interior Design Mood Board

 You probably start with an idea in mind, a certain style you want to depict or a certain assignment that a client has given you.
-They may have said 'I want something with neutral colours', 'I love pink', 'I am obsessed with wabi sabi (my latest design crush by the way) or'I want a vintage inspired living room'.
+They may have said 'I want something with neutral colours', 'I love pink', 'I am obsessed with Wabi Sabi (my latest design crush by the way, read my Wabi Sabi blog here) or'I want a vintage-inspired living room'.
 Whatever it is, it gives you a starting point.

 However, remember that a mood board is all about exploration.
 Don't get too attached to a particular direction, a particular idea or a particular vibe just yet.
 It's important to keep an open mind about what the right solution might be or look like.